Skip to contents

 use_metadata_template(file = "my_metadata.Rmd", quiet = TRUE)

-# once editting is complete, call `use_metadata()` to format it
+# Once editing is complete, call `use_metadata()` to convert to an EML file